-I have been working with [name of your child’s teacher(s)], and [I have not seen any improvement or the problems have been getting worse], despite having tried the following things.
-[Describe any interventions that were tried, including response to intervention (RtI) and informal accommodations in the classroom]
+I have been working with [name of your child’s teacher(s)] to help my child, and [I have not seen any improvement or the problems have been getting worse].
+[Describe any interventions that were tried, including after-school tutoring, differentiated or small-group instruction, response to intervention (RtI) and informal accommodations in the classroom]

 Therefore, I am writing to formally request that my child be evaluated for special education services under the Child Find obligations of the Individuals with Disabilities Education Act (IDEA).

-I look forward to working with you within the next [15 days] to develop an assessment plan to begin the evaluation process.
-Please ensure that I receive copies of assessment results [7 days] prior to any meeting.
+I look forward to working with you within the next 10 school days to develop an assessment plan to begin the evaluation process.
+Please ensure that I receive copies of assessment results two days before any meeting because I cannot effectively inspect and review the records unless I receive those copies.
 Thank you very much for your help.

 Signature of Parent

-You can follow the typical paths from an evaluation to an Individualized Education Program (IEP) in the infographic below from Understood.org and titled IEP Roadmap: How to Seek Out Special Education Services for Your Child.
+You can follow the typical paths from an evaluation to an Individualized Education Program (IEP) in the infographic below from Understood.org and titled IEP Roadmap: How Kids Get Special Education.